Mohini: Relationship with Shiva

 Mohini plays a lesser role in a Shaiva legend in the Skanda Purana.
 Here, Vishnu as Mohini joins Shiva to teach a lesson to arrogant sages.
 A group of sages are performing rituals in a forest, and start to consider themselves as gods.
 To humble them, Shiva takes the form of an attractive young beggar (Bhikshatana) and Vishnu becomes Mohini, his wife.
 While the sages fall for Mohini, their women wildly chase Shiva.
 When they regain their senses, they perform a black magic sacrifice, which produces a serpent, a lion, an elephant (or tiger) and a dwarf, all of which are overpowered by Shiva.
 Shiva then dances on the dwarf and takes the form of Nataraja, the cosmic dancer.
 The legend is retold in the Tamil Kovil Puranam and Kandha Puranam with some variation.
 This legend is also told in the Sthala Purana related to the Chidambaram Temple dedicated to Shiva-Nataraja.

-Another legend from the Linga Purana says that the embracing of love-struck Shiva and Mohini led to be their merging into one body.
-At this moment, Mohini became Vishnu again, resulting the composite deity Harihara, whose right side of the body is Shiva and left side is Vishnu in his male form.
-In the temple in Sankarnayinarkovil near Kalugumalai is one of the rarest exceptions to iconography of Harihara (Sankara-Narayana).
+Another legend from the Linga Purana says that the embrace of enchanted Shiva with Mohini led to the merging of their bodies into one.
+In that moment, Mohini reverts to Vishnu resulting in the composite deity Harihara, whose right side of the body is Shiva and left side is Vishnu.
+The temple at Sankarnayinarkovil, near Kalugumalai, has one of the rarest exceptions to iconography of Harihara (Sankara-Narayana).
 The deity is depicted similar to the Ardhanari, the composite form of Shiva-Parvati, where right side of the body is the male Shiva and left side is female.
-This image's female side represents Mohini and it, as a whole, symbolizes the union of Shiva and Mohini.
-In a Harihara image, the Shiva side has an erect phallus (urdhva linga) and relates to Shiva's love to his left side Vishnu-Mohini.
-The influence of Shakta traditions on Shaiva ones may have led to the development of composite images like Harihara, where Vishnu is identified with Shiva's consort, or Mohini.
-Like the Kanda Puranam narrative, the Shaiva saint Appar identifies Vishnu as Parvati (Uma), the female counterpart of Shiva.
+Here, the image's female side represents Mohini and, together, it symbolizes the union of Shiva with Mohini.
+In a Harihara image, the Shiva's half has an erect phallus (urdhva linga) and relates to Shiva's love to his left side Vishnu-Mohini.
+The influence of Shakta traditions on Shaiva ones may have led to the development of Harihara, where Vishnu is identified as Shiva's consort, or Mohini.
+As it is in Kanda Puranam, the Shaiva saint Appar identifies Vishnu as Parvati (Uma), the female counterpart of Shiva.